cicada-lang/lambda/README.md

 npm install -g @cicada-lang/lambda
 ```

-The command line program is called `lambda`.
+The command-line program is called `lambda`.

 open a REPL: